If you would like to write and submit a guest article to Writers’ Treasure for potential publication, that’s great. Thanks for considering!

-My blog’s focus is on creative writing tips, with broad subcategories of fiction writing, poetry writing, irresistible writing (dubbed by me as “magnetic writing”), creative nonfiction writing, writing nuts-and-bolts (grammar, spelling and punctuation), web writing, etc. Therefore random articles which are not based on the above topics will be rejected.
+My blog’s focus is on writing tips, with broad subcategories of creative writing, fiction writing, content writing, irresistible writing (dubbed by me as “magnetic writing”), creative nonfiction writing, writing nuts-and-bolts (grammar, spelling and punctuation), web writing, etc. Therefore, random articles which are not based on the above topics will be rejected.
 Make sure to write on one tight topic, not many small ones.

 Principle #4: Well-written articles

 At Writers’ Treasure, I focus on high-quality articles that offers strong value and solutions to problems for my readers.
 My readers rely on me to accept only the best of the best.

 - This is a writing blog which imparts knowledge on many writing disciplines to readers.
 As such, posts need to be well-written and demonstrate good command of language, grammar, punctuation, clarity, style and tone.
 Run your content through a spell check, and try to catch all the typos.
 Even after that, it’s best to manually proofread for those contextual spelling errors.
 As for grammar check, don’t even get me started – please don’t rely on automation.

 - Edit your post well, and rewrite it a few times.
 It’s a good idea to set your post aside for a day or two and come back to it to edit, change some sentences for better flow, and in general make it better.